-In the Day Assessment Unit we care for women whose pregnancies are considered ‘high risk’.
+In the Day Assessment Unit we care for women who need extra care.
 This allows us to monitor patients closely but without having to admit them into hospital.
 The number of visits will differ for each person, according to their needs.
-The Day Assessment Unit is located on Ward M1 at City Hospital.
-Opening hours are 8am to 4pm, Monday to Friday.
+The Day Assessment Unit is on the maternity unit, second floor at City Hospital.
+Opening hours are 8am to 8pm, Monday to Friday.

 The Delivery Suite

-Our Delivery Suite consists of 10 rooms, where you can go into labour and give birth without changing from one room to another.
-If you are low-risk, you will come into our midwife-led care facility in the Delivery Suite.
-This provides a homely environment for you to give birth in.
+The Delivery Suite provides a comfortable environment for you to give birth in.
 A midwife will take care of you throughout your labour.
 You will find birthing balls, mats, birthing stools and other equipment that enables you to remain active during labour.

-On arrival at the Delivery Suite a midwife will meet you to see whether or not you are in active labour.
+On arrival to our maternity unit, you will go through to our triage, where you will be assessed by a midwife to see whether you are in labour.
 If you are, you will be admitted to the Delivery Suite.
 If not, a decision will be made by a doctor or midwife as to whether you should remain in hospital or return home.
-If you’re not in labour, you will probably be much more comfortable at home relaxing and sleeping when you can.
+If you’re not in labour or if you are in early labour, you will probably be much more comfortable at home relaxing and sleeping when you can.
 You can always ring up for advice and assessment when to come back.

 Serenity Birth Centre

-The Serenity Midwifery Birth Centre at City Hospital is a small maternity unit which is staffed and run by experienced midwives.
-They offer a comfortable environment where birth is treated as a “normal” process rather than a medical one.
-The Serenity Centre is near to the delivery suite but not part of it.
-The facility looks and feels homely – not like a hospital – helping you feel comfortable and relaxed.
+The Serenity Midwifery Birth Centre at City Hospital is run by experienced midwives and for low-risk births.
+They offer a comfortable environment and near to the delivery suite but is not part of it.
+The facility looks and feels homely – not like a hospital – helping you to relax.

-Our highly trained midwives offer support, encouragement and care for women who have normal labours.
-This includes offering different ways to cope, such as trying different positions, relaxing, using water for labour, or aromatherapy.
+Midwives offer support, encouragement and care for women who have a normal labour.
+This includes offering different ways to cope, such as trying different positions, relaxing, using water, or aromatherapy.
 You may eat and drink light food and move around as you feel comfortable.
-You should be able to go home within a few hours after giving birth, with your new baby.
+You should be able to go home within a few hours after giving birth.

-Women who use the Serenity Centre find they need less pain relief and have a normal birth.
-They are also less likely to need forceps or caesarean birth.
+Women who use Serenity find they need less pain relief and are more likely to have a normal birth.

 Following birth we try to make sure that all mothers have time with their newborn baby as soon as possible.
 This applies to all births including those born by caesarean section.
 Your midwife will discuss this with you during your labour.